 2. God also gave man a will of his own lest he be merely a puppet or like a robot.

+3. Man was “good” when God made him – Genesis 1:31.

 NOTE: We fail to recognize man as he was before the fall; we only know his state after the fall.
 Christ represented all that God originally placed in man, as man was intended to be.
 Jesus gave an example of how those who are redeemed are to be - Ephesians 4:23-24